 Understanding social rules

-Skills to encourage: Doesn’t get too close when talking to someone else, doesn’t say things to embarrass others, cooperates with others and understands how to read body language
+Skills to encourage: Model for your child not to get too close when talking to someone else, don’t say things to embarrass others, cooperates with others and understands how to read body language

 Understanding social interactions